eunices/eunices.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---

-In general, these are the skills I've picked up during my time during research.
-See [My ResearchGate](https://www.researchgate.net/profile/Eunice_Soh2/research) for more information.
+In general, these are the skills I've picked up during my time doing research.
+See [my ResearchGate](https://www.researchgate.net/profile/Eunice_Soh2/research) for more publication/ report outputs.

-For undergraduate days, this includes 1) Mapping and analyses using Geographical Information Systems [GIS], 2) Generic identification of ants in Asia, 3) Species identification of *Megachile* in Singapore.
+For undergraduate days, this includes 1) mapping and analyses using Geographical Information Systems [GIS], 2) generic identification of ants in Asia, 3) species identification of *Megachile* in Singapore.

-For my MSc, [to be updated]
+For MSc, to be updated as it is still ongoing.

 ## Undergraduate research themes